dejakob/react-native-component-styler/README.md

 ## addGlobalContainerVariants method

-Add variants to all elements named `container`.
+Add variants to all elements named `Container`.
 One use case can be spacing

 ```jsx
     addGlobalContainerVariants({